ganesharun/testvagrant/Readme.md

 #Reports

-The reports will get stored in the target folder.
+The reports will get stored in the target folder

+#Driver Configuration:
+Chrome 95 is used as a default browser.
+Please update the driver in the ./src/resources/drivers folder

+for MAC - 'chromedriver_mac'
+for Windows - 'chromedriver_win.exe'
+for Linux  = 'chromedriver_linux'